-Today I’m going to show you (9) important things you need to know about hit and run car accidents charges in California:
+In this post I am going to explain (9) important things you need to know about hit & run car accident charges in California:

 Before we get started its important to understand that there are two general types of hit-and-run crimes in California.

 #1.
 Vehicle Code 20002 vc applies to accidents involving only damage to property.

 #2.
 Vehicle Code 20001 vc applies to vehicle accidents that involve injury or death.

 Now that you understand the difference between the two hit and run vehicle codes lets go over your required responsibilities after an accident.

 [Estimated read time: 9 minutes]